 Dragon Boat - Rowing since Remote Antiquity

-Dragon boat racing can be traced back to the Warring States period (475-221BC), and the tradition was derived from the sacrifice which was made to the totem of the ethnic group in southern China.
-They thought the Chinese dragon was an auspicious creature and had the power to control water, rainfall, typhoons, and floods.
-Therefore people celebrate dragon boat racing to pray for great weather and a good harvest every year.
+Dragon boat racing can be dated back to the period of Warring States (475-221BC), the tradition was derived from the sacrifice that was made to the totem of the ethnic group in southern China.
+They considered the Chinese dragon an auspicious animal who can control water, rainfall, typhoons, and floods.
+So every year, people celebrate dragon boat racing in hopes of a great weather condition and a good harvest.

-Before the dragon boat racing starts, people hold a ceremony to plead with the dragon for protection.
-Then, after the drumming, players take part in the race in the dragon-shaped canoes.
-Outside of the race, other players perform programs with a strong rhythm.
-Sometimes, people also like to drive the canoes to visit neighbors and present gifts.
+Before the dragon boat racing, the people always hold a ceremony to pray for protection from the dragon.
+After the drumming, the players took part in the race with the dragon-shaped canoes.
+Besides the race, there are also other players performing programs with a strong rhythm.
+The people would very much like to drive canoes to visit neighbors and present gifts.

 What is a Dragon Boat?